 The need for data and the precision with which the flows of goods are handled today are constantly increasing.
 This development does not stop at the retail sector.
-One solution for the future is 2D data carriers, with which you can encode significantly more data than with the EAN/UPC barcode commonly used today.
+One solution for the future is 2D Codes, with which you can encode significantly more data than with the EAN/UPC barcode commonly used today.

-2D codes supported by GS1 such as the GS1 DataMatrix, can include information, for example the expiry date, batch or serial numbers, in addition to the GS1 article number (GTIN), while you can only encode the GTIN in an EAN/UPC barcode.
+2D Codes supported by GS1 such as the GS1 DataMatrix, can include information, for example the expiry date, batch or serial numbers, in addition to the GS1 article number (GTIN), while you can only encode the GTIN in an EAN/UPC barcode.
 Thanks to GS1 Digital Link, it is also possible to make Internet links to ingredients and allergens, product images and videos and much more accessible to consumers.
-Another advantage: the 2D data carriers require only one third of the space of a barcode.
+Another advantage: the 2D Barcodes require only one third of the space of a barcode.

 This GS1 Data Matrix contains the GS1 article number (GTIN), the net weight, the price, the best-before date, and the batch number.
 The EAN-13 barcode only contains the GS1 article number.

 |BBD control at the checkout||✔||✔|